rancher/docs/content/rke/v0.1.x/en/config-options/example-yamls/_index.md

       #   xxxxxxxxxx
       #   -----END PRIVATE KEY-----
     kube-api:
+      # IP range for any services created on Kubernetes
       # This must match the service_cluster_ip_range in kube-controller
       service_cluster_ip_range: 10.43.0.0/16
+      # Expose a different port range for NodePort services
+      service_node_port_range: 30000-32767
       pod_security_policy: false
-      # add additional arguments to the kubernetes component
+      # Add additional arguments to the kubernetes API server
-      # Note that this WILL OVERRIDE existing defaults
+      # This WILL OVERRIDE any existing defaults
       extra_args:
         # Enable audit log to stdout
         audit-log-path: "-"